jeremychurch/FixedContent.js/README.md

 **[Demo and Instructions](https://j.eremy.net/fixed-content/demo/)**

+*A.K.A. sticky sidebar, persistent nav, fixed menu, etc.*

 ## How to Use

 Download [jquery.fixedcontent.min.js](https://raw.githubusercontent.com/jeremychurch/FixedContent.js/master/jquery.fixedcontent.min.js) to your project folder and include it just before the closing `</body>` tag.
 Make sure to include the [jQuery library](https://developers.google.com/speed/libraries/devguide#jquery) as well.